123jimin/voltedit/README.md

 ### Currently in Development
 These features will be implemented by next weekend.
-* BPM and time signature display
-* Writing simple KSON files
 * Displaying lasers
+* Scrollbar for faster navigating

 ### High Priority
 These features will be implemented by this month.
-* Scrollbar for faster navigating
+* BPM and time signature display
 * Reading most of KSH files, including zoom and stop effects
 * Note addition